Strategic Capital Improvement Program (CIP) Planning

 I’m not involved a lot with setting those priorities.
 We’re not the decision-makers.
 We’re the ones bringing the information to the table, providing cost estimates, concepts, and stuff like that, and letting the policymakers steer that ship when it comes to priorities.

 Developing Priorities for Capital Improvement Planning

 Lindsay Beaman (4:01)

 Thanks, Eric.
-That’s kind of where I was going to go next with my questions is, as the experts here in an engineering community, we know how to take the funding that’s available, or look for the funding that’s available, and place it on the priorities of a community.
+That’s kind of where I was going to go next with my questions is.
+As the experts here in an engineering community, we know how to take the available funding, or look for the available funding, and place it on the priorities of a community.
 How does that community start to sit down and make some priorities?
-I think if you’d ask many of our clients, they’d say we need to do a lot of work and there’s never going to be enough to catch up or maybe there are just more goals for the council members than is possible for the community to afford.
-How do we help them to break that down, maybe planning sessions or other ways to really justify those priorities?
+I think if you’d ask many of our clients, they’d say we need to do a lot of work, and there’s never going to be enough to catch up, or maybe there are just more goals for the council members than is possible for the community to afford.
+How do we help them to break that down, maybe planning sessions or other ways to justify those priorities?

 Nate Carhoff (4:35)

 We always start with the department heads and what their highest goals are, our priorities are.
 We’ll sit down with public works or wastewater, streets department, parks department, and then we’ll bring in members from the city leadership; the mayor, a couple of council members, administrators, and then also some community members that are chosen by the city leadership to help kind of steer the priorities.
 We start with the huge dollar amount of what everybody wants, and then we kind of whittle that down into what the community can afford going forward on a year-by-year or a five-year type basis.